zsu/SessionMessage/README.md

 #What is SessionMessage

-SessionMessage is a asp.net MVC/Web Form library for Modal dialog/StatusBar notifications. jQuery is required.
-The goal is to create a simple core library that can be customized and extended.
+SessionMessage is a asp.net MVC/Web Form library for Modal dialog/StatusBar notifications.

 Some of the features of SessionMessage are: